 Crutches may be used to keep weight off a leg or foot while it is healing.
-Your doctor, nurse or physical therapist will check one of the weight-bearing instructions below:
+Your health care provider will check one of the weight-bearing instructions below:

-- You may put as much weight on your leg/foot as you are comfortable with.
+- Weight-Bearing as Tolerated (WBAT) – You may put as much weight on your leg and foot as you are comfortable with.

 - The height of the crutches should be adjusted so there is space for two fingers between your armpit and the crutch pad.

 - Your weight should be on the palms of your hands and not on your underarms.
-Always push down with your hands and try not to lean on the underarm pieces because this can cause tingling and numbness in your arms or hands (Pictures 1, 2, and 3).
+Always push down with your hands.
+Try not to lean on the underarm pieces because this can cause tingling and numbness in your arms or hands (Pictures 1, 2, and 3).

 - Make sure you have rubber safety tips on the bottoms of the crutches.
 The safety tips keep you from slipping.
 Check the rubber tips every few days.
 Replace the tips if they show signs of wear.